Hong Kong name: Given name

 Chinese names and sometimes Chinese surnames in Hong Kong may be supplemented by or replaced by an English name when using English.
 The use of English names in Hong Kong is not well researched or documented.
 English names in Hong Kong can use various proper names and nouns that are not often found in the Western world, with some examples being Rimsky Yuen, York Chow, and Moses Chan.
 Inspiration for English names in Hong Kong can come from the names of months, sports brands, and luxury labels.
-More conventional English names can undergo distortion by the adding, substitution, or deletion of letters (e.g. Sonija, Garbie, Kith), as well using suffixes like -son (e.g. Rayson).
+More conventional English names can undergo distortion by the addition, substitution, or deletion of letters (e.g. Sonija, Garbie, Kith), as well using suffixes like -son (e.g. Rayson).
 Others adopt a Western name that sounds similar phonetically to their Chinese name, such as Hacken Lee from Lee Hak-kan (李克勤).
 These categories (addition, substitution, phonetic-based, etc.) are the fundamental ways of generating creative Hong Kong names.

 Maiden name

 In case a married person uses the spouse's surname, the maiden name is usually placed after that surname.
 For instance, the 4th Chief Executive of Hong Kong Carrie Lam Cheng Yuet-ngor has Carrie and Yuet-ngor as the English and Cantonese personal names respectively, Cheng as the maiden name, and Lam from the surname of her husband Lam Siu-por.
-In the Anglo-Saxon world, married women are sometimes referred by "first name + married name" style, which is Carrie Lam in the example above, while locally as "married name + maiden name + personal name" style.
+In the English-speaking world, married women are sometimes referred by "first name + married name" style, which is Carrie Lam in the example above, while locally as "married name + maiden name + personal name" style.